-The application of barley straw to water has been tested in a wide range of situations and in many countries throughout the world.
-It has proved to be very successful in most situations with no known undesirable side-effects.
+Algae are susceptible to herbicides, but this approach is unpopular in some waters on environmental or public health grounds.
+Furthermore, herbicides which control algae also kill higher plants so that, although the water is cleared temporarily of all plants, once the herbicide has gone from the water, the regrowth of algae is not restricted by competition from the higher plants and the problem may worsen in subsequent years.
+The Centre for Aquatic Plant Management developed a novel method of controlling algae, which overcame many of these problems.
+The application of barley straw to water and has been tested in a wide range of situations and in many countries throughout the world and has proved to be very successful in most situations with no known undesirable side-effects.
 It offers a cheap, environmentally acceptable way of controlling algae in water bodies ranging in size from garden ponds to large reservoirs, streams, rivers and lakes.

 Despite the simplicity of the idea, experience has shown that there are a number of basic rules that must be followed to ensure that the straw works successfully.
+The purpose of this Information Sheet is to provide practical advice on the optimum ways of using straw.